 About this web site

-We have attempted throughout this web site to show the many types of digital changes that can be done by JKL Studios, Inc. If you don’t see anything that fits your needs, please contact us.
+We have attempted throughout this web site to show the many types of digital changes that can be done by JKL Studios, LLC.
+If you don’t see anything that fits your needs, please contact us.
 It doesn't mean we can’t do it.

 In order to correctly view this site you must have your computer set to display in at least 16-bit color mode (thousands of colors).
 The 8-bit (256 colors) mode will make everything look terrible.
 To set your display on a Macintosh, open the Monitors Control Panel and select ‘Thousands’ or ‘Millions’ of colors.
 Click OK.
 To set your color depth in Windows (version 95 or later), right-click on the desktop and choose Properties from the menu.
 Click the Settings tab on the resulting menu.
 Choose 16, 24 or 32-bit color from the drop down menu at the lower left.
 Click OK.